Shafarevich-Tate groups of holomorphic Lagrangian fibrations: Introduction

-Theorem \ref{Lefschetz intro} allows us to prove that the differential $d_2\colon H^0(R^2\pi_*\Q)\to H^2(R^1\pi_*\Q)$ in the Leray spectral sequence for $\Q_X$ vanishes.
-The arguement is inspired by the one used by Deligne to prove that the Leray spectral sequence of a smooth projective submersion degenerates on the second page \cite{Deligne}.
+At the core of the proof of Theorem \ref{sections intro} is a Hard Lefschetz-type result for fibers of Lagrangian fibrations (Corollary \ref{Lefschetz}).
+The argument is inspired by the one used by Deligne to prove that the Leray spectral sequence of a smooth projective submersion degenerates on the second page \cite{deligne1968theoreme}.

 The paper is organized as follows.
 The notions of a Shafarevich--Tate group and a degenerate twistor deformation, as well as basic facts about Lagrangian deformations are recalled in Section \ref{prelim}.
 The main result of Section \ref{ShT-properties} is a refined version of Theorem \ref{ShT is deg tw intro}.
 We also prove that Shafarevich--Tate twists are holomorphic symplectic in Subsection \ref{symplectic} and study the period map for the family of Shafarevich--Tate twists in Subsection \ref{period map}.
 Section \ref{connected component} is concerned with the description of the group $\Sha^0$ in terms of topological invariants of $X$.
 Its results are used in Section \ref{applications} to prove Theorem \ref{kahlerness theorem intro}.
 In Section \ref{obstruction} we discuss obstructions to existence of sections and prove Theorem \ref{sections intro}.
-Theorem \ref{Lefschetz intro} is proved there as an intermediate result.

-\textbf{Acknowledgments.} We are deeply grateful to Rodion D\'eev, Dmitry Kaledin, Andrey Soldatenkov, and Misha Verbitsky for stimulating conversations and encouragement.
-Anna A.\! thanks Dima Arinkin, Arend Bayer, Mark Andrea de Cataldo, Daniel Huybrechts, Dimitri Markushevich, Yasunari Nagai, and especially Giulia Sacc\`a and Claire Voisin for fruitful conversations and/or correspondence.
-Anna A. is also extremely grateful to Raymond Cheng for reading a draft of this paper and very much appreciates his reasonable and helpful suggestions.
-Vasily R.\! thanks Olivier Benoist for his insights about the content of Section \ref{obstruction}.
-The work on this project started during our stay at the summer school {\em Algebra and Geometry--2021} in Yaroslavl, Russia organized by the Laboratory of Algebraic Geometry of Higher School of Economics and Yaroslavl State Pedagogical University.
+\textbf{Acknowledgments.} We are deeply grateful to Dmitry Kaledin, Rodion D\'eev, and Andrey Soldatenkov for stimulating conversations and encouragement.
+A.A. thanks Giulia Sacc\`a and Claire Voisin for their interest and helpful remarks, and Raymond Cheng for reading a draft of this paper.
+V.R. thanks Olivier Benoist for his insights about the content of Section \ref{obstruction}.
+The work on this project started during our stay at the summer school ''Algebra \& Geometry--2021'' in Yaroslavl, Russia organized by the Laboratory of Algebraic Geometry of Higher School of Economics and Yaroslavl State Pedagogical University.
 We are grateful to the organizers for their hospitality and inspiring atmosphere.
+A.A. was supported in part by Simons Foundation.